 Remember: Your local animal shelter has a qualified staff trained to screen and counsel adopters.
 Relinquishing your pet to your local shelter may be the best option for you, rather than finding a home on your own.

-If you adopted your rabbit from a shelter or rescue organization most groups do ask—even require—that she be returned to the shelter where you adopted them.
+If you adopted your rabbit from MCRS and are unable to continue to care for the rabbit, whatever the reason, they should be returned to MCRS.
+If you adopted your rabbit from another shelter or rescue organization most groups do ask—even require—that she be returned to the shelter where you adopted them.

 Unfortunately it is too common for people to release their pet rabbit into the wild when they no longer want it.
 It may be easier for the humans to do this but make no mistake—releasing a pet rabbit into the wild is a death sentence.